Qiming-C/YYDS-EleNa/README.md

 npm start
 ```

-Once log shows `data is loaded,  you can visit localhost:3000 to make request through our front-end page or you can test the endpoint with **Postman** , or **Curl**
+Once log shows data is loaded,  you can open index.html via `frondend` folder to make request

+## Api doc

+More conveniently, we also use swagger to generate our api documentation, once the server is up.

+Visit `localhost:3000/api-docs` to see the api doc and test it out